operio-dev/operio-whitepaper/docs/02_market_problem.md

 ### The Cost of Inaction: Exponential Competitive Divergence

 Organizations continuing with legacy ERP systems face accelerating competitive disadvantages that compound exponentially in the AGI era.
-This isn't linear obsolescence—it's exponential competitive divergence.
+This isn't linear obsolescence but exponential competitive divergence.

 The operational costs are measurable: